You are right--there are no ATMs.

 Traveller's cheques can be exchanged in major cities but at a very low exchange rate.

-You cannot obtain cash from ATMs if you have an International Card.. about 7 years ago
+You cannot obtain cash from ATMs if you have an International Card.. almost 10 years ago